An Approach

 Problem 4.
 Calculate the derivative of sin x5.

-The inside function is x5 -- you would evaluate that first.
+The inside function is x5 -- you would evaluate that last.
 The outside function is sin x.
 (This is the sine of x5.)
 Therefore, the derivative is

 cos x5· 5x4.